 4.3.
 All CCMs shall report annually to the WCPFC Commission all catches of albacore north of the equator and all fishing effort north of the equator in fisheries directed at albacore.
 The reports for both catch and fishing effort shall be made by gear type.
 Catches shall be reported in terms of weight.

-Fishing effort shall be reported in terms of the most relevant measures for a given gear type, including at a minimum for all gear types, the number of vessel-days fished1.
+Fishing effort shall be reported in terms of the most relevant measures for a given gear type, including at a minimum for all gear types, the number of vessel-days fished, using the template provided in Annex 1.

+3bis.
+CCMs may choose to implement the effort limits of this management measure and those of the relevant IATTC Resolution (Resolution C-05-02 or its replacement measure) collectively, across the entire North Pacific Ocean, without regard to the boundary between the two RFMOs.
+If a CCM chooses to implement collective effort limits across the entire North Pacific Ocean, catch and effort information must be reported to reflect catch and effort in the Convention Area and in the North Pacific Ocean separately.

 5.4.
 The Northern Committee shall, in coordination with International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean and other scientific bodies conducting scientific reviews of this stock, including the WCPFC Scientific Committee, monitor the status of North Pacific albacore and report to the Commission on the status of the stock at each annual meeting, and make such recommendations to the Commission as may be necessary for their effective conservation.